-- (a) In this section: - (1) "Request means a record of a type described in paragraph (2), (3), or (4). - (2) "Request for an accounting means a record authenticated by a debtor requesting that the recipient provide an accounting of the unpaid obligations secured by collateral and reasonably identifying the transaction or relationship that is the subject of the request. - (3) "Request regarding a list of collateral means a record authenticated by a debtor requesting that the recipient approve or correct a list of what the debtor believes to be the collateral securing an obligation and reasonably identifying the transaction or relationship that is the subject of the request.
+(1) "Request means a record of a type described in paragraphs paragraph (2), (3), or(4).

+(2) "Request for an accounting means a record authenticated by a debtor requesting that the recipient provide an accounting of the unpaid obligations secured by collateral and reasonably identifying the transaction or relationship that is the subject of the request.

+(3) "Request regarding a list of collateral means a record authenticated by a debtor requesting that the recipient approve or correct a list of what the debtor believes to be the collateral securing an obligation and reasonably identifying the transaction or relationship that is the subject of the request.

-- (4) "Request regarding a statement of account means a record authenticated by a debtor requesting that the recipient approve or correct a statement indicating what the debtor believes to be the aggregate amount of unpaid obligations secured by collateral as of a specified date and reasonably identifying the transaction or relationship that is the subject of the request. - (b) Subject to subsections (c), (d), (e), and (f), a secured party, other than a buyer of accounts, chattel paper, payment intangibles, or promissory notes or a consignor, shall comply with a request within 14 days after receipt: - (1) in the case of a request for an accounting, by authenticating and sending to the debtor an accounting; and - (2) in the case of a request regarding a list of collateral or a request regarding a statement of account, by authenticating and sending to the debtor an approval or correction - (c) A secured party that claims a security interest in all of a particular type of collateral owned by the debtor may comply with a request regarding a list of collateral by sending to the debtor an authenticated record including a statement to that effect within 14 days after receipt. - (d) A person that receives a request regarding a list of collateral, claims no interest in the collateral when it receives the request, and claimed an interest in the collateral at an earlier time shall comply with the request within 14 days after receipt by sending to the debtor an authenticated record: - (1) disclaiming any interest in the collateral; and - (2) if known to the recipient, providing the name and mailing address of any assignee of or successor to the recipient's security interest in the collateral. - (e) A person that receives a request for an accounting or a request regarding a statement of account, claims no interest in the obligations when it receives the request, and claimed an interest in the obligations at an earlier time shall comply with the request within 14 days after receipt by sending to the debtor an authenticated record:
+(4) "Request regarding a statement of account means a record authenticated by a debtor requesting that the recipient approve or correct a statement indicating what the debtor believes to be the aggregate amount of unpaid obligations secured by collateral as of a specified date and reasonably identifying the transaction or relationship that is the subject of the request.

+(b) Subject to subsections (c), (d), and (e), and (f), a secured party, other than a buyer of accounts, chattel paper, payment intangibles, or promissory notes or a consignor, shall comply with a request within two weeks 14 days after receipt:

+(1) in the case of a request for an accounting, by authenticating and sending to the debtor an accounting; and

+(2) in the case of a request regarding a list of collateral or a request regarding a statement of account, by authenticating and sending to the debtor a correction or an approval or an accounting, as applicable or correction.
+This subsection does not apply to a secured party that is a buyer of accounts, chattel paper, or payment intangibles.

+(c) A secured party that claims a security interest in all of a particular type of collateral owned by the debtor may comply with a request regarding a list of collateral by sending to the debtor an authenticated record containing a statement to that effect within two weeks 14 days after receipt.

+(d) A person that receives a request regarding a list of collateral, claims no interest in the collateral when it receives the request, and claimed an interest in the collateral at an earlier time shall comply with the request within two weeks 14 days after receipt by sending to the debtor an authenticated record:

+(1) disclaiming any interest in the collateral; and

+(2) if known to the recipient, containing the name and mailing address of any assignee of or successor to the recipient's security interest in the collateral.

+(e) A person that receives a request for an accounting or a request regarding a statement of account, claims no interest in the obligations when it receives the request, and claimed an interest in the obligations at an earlier time shall comply with the request within two weeks $\underline{14}$ days after receipt by sending to the debtor an authenticated record:

-- (1) disclaiming any interest in the obligations; and - (2) if known to the recipient, providing the name and mailing address of any assignee of or successor to the recipient's interest in the obligations. - (f) A debtor is entitled without charge to one response to a request under this section during any six-month period.
-The secured party may require payment of a charge not exceeding \$25 for each additional response.
+(1) disclaiming any interest in the obligations; and

+(2) if known to the recipient, containing the name and mailing address of any assignee of or successor to the recipient's interest in the obligations.

+(f) A debtor is entitled without charge to one response to a request under this sectionduring any six-month period.
+The secured party may require payment of a charge not exceeding\$25 for each additional response.

-PERFECTION AND PRIORITY
+PERFECTION AND PRIORITY OF SECURITY INTERESTS